aalfiann/swm/readme.md

 # SWM
-Service Worker Manager
+Service Worker + Manager

-A `modular`, `scalable` and `production-ready` Service Worker + Service Worker Manager.
-This project is to simplify using Service Worker for any websites with the use of PWA.
+A `modular`, `scalable` and `production-ready` Service Worker + Manager.

+The purpose of this project is to simplify using Service Worker for any websites with the use of PWA.
+If you need more advanced features you can go with [workbox](https://github.com/GoogleChrome/workbox), but for me, I don't use it because the features is too bloated and the code size very large than this project.

 ## Service Worker Features